marmhm/KG-metadata-tool-usability-study/Usability_study_Introduction.md

 ## What You Will Do in This Study

 In this study, you will work with **three different tools** to describe a few knowledge graphs.
+We provide you three documents that they describe the Knowledge graphs in natural language format.
 Each tool approaches the same task in a different way.

 ### Tool 1